liborty/random/README.md

 pub fn ranvu64(d: usize) -> Vec<u64>

-/// Generates vector of size d, of u8 random numbers in [0,255].
-/// This is how to recast u64 to any other unsigned int type. pub fn ranvu8(d: usize) -> Vec<u8>
+/// Generates vector of size d, of u8 random numbers in [0,255]. pub fn ranvu8(d: usize) -> Vec<u8>

 /// Generates vector of size d, of i64 random numbers in [min,max].